B0r1ngIT5tuff/RSA-simulator/README.md

 # ***pyRSA - University project***

 As the title says, this is a university project for an exam I gave.
-It is not an efficient program in terms of complexity analysis (in fact it needs some adjustments), but they will arrive these months.
+It is not an efficient program in terms of complexity (in fact it needs some adjustments), but they will done through these months.

 This python program consists in a RSA algorithm simulator.
 The functionalities of this program are: